longTREC/summer_school/pages/day4.md

 * Understand what is metatranscriptomics workflow from RNA extraction to data interpretation
 * Recognize challenges and biases regarding metatranscriptomics
 * Perform quality control of raw metatranscriptomic reads
-* Understand the differences when mapping filtered metatranscriptomic long reads to different references
 * Explore taxonomic diversity in different communities and characterise active functions